-Yes, we often make this vegan mixed bean chilli in our slow cooker .
-Dry fry the spices, and the onion, celery and garlic beforehand in a frying pan on the hob first, then add all the ingredients to the slow cooker pot.
-About eight hours on low or 4 on high should give a delicious result; adjust timings according to the temperature of your slow cooker.
+Yes, we often make this vegan mixed bean chilli in our slow cooker.
+Dry fry the spices, and the onion, celery and garlic beforehand in a frying pan on the hob.
+Then add all the ingredients to the slow cooker pot.
+About eight hours on low or 4 on high should give a delicious result.
+Adjust timings according to the temperature of your slow cooker.

 How do I serve 5 bean chilli?

-- A bowlful on its own topped with your choice of grated cheese (vegan if needed), sour cream of cubes of avocado or guacamole for creaminess.
-Add sliced chilies, chopped spring onion and sliced radishes for some extra heat and texture.
+- A bowlful on its own topped with your choice of grated cheese (vegan if needed), sour cream and cubes of avocado or guacamole for creaminess.
+Add sliced chillies, chopped spring onion and sliced radishes for some extra heat and texture.

 - Topping a baked potato.
 Perfect for an outdoor winter lunch!
 Ideal for supporters at a sports event.